eldraco/domain_analyzer/README.md

 ## This extended edition has more featuers!
 - World-domination: You can automatically analyze the whole world! (if you have time)
-- Robin-hood: Although it is still in develpment, it will let you send automatically an email to the mails found during scan with the analysis information.
+- __Robin-hood__: Although it is still in develpment, it will let you send automatically an email to the mails found during scan with the analysis information.
 - Robex DNS: With this incredible function, every time you found a DNS servers with Zone Transfer, it will retrieve from the robtex site other domains using that DNS server!
              It will automatically analyze them too!
 This can be a never ending test!
 Every vulnerable DNS server can be used by hundreds of domains, which in turn can be using other vulnerable DNS servers.
 BEWARE!
 Domains retrieved can be unrelated to the first one.